-The Swiss Alps may receive a lot of the winter limelight, but don’t overlook a ski holiday by rail to the Italian Alps.
+The French and Swiss Alps may receive a lot of the winter limelight, but don’t overlook a ski holiday by rail to the Italian Alps.

 High-speed and direct trains serve various rail hubs close to the slopes, and there are seemingly endless options for onward travel on regional trains or buses.
 Skip baggage fees and airport crowds, and relax on a gorgeous journey into Italy’s stunning mountains.

 Taking the train to Oulx-Cesana-Claviere-Sestriere

 Most travellers who disembark here are bound for the slopes.
 It’s any easy journey to Oulx, in the Susa Valley, as it’s the second stop in Italy on the Paris - Turin/Milan TGV.

 Three TGV trains speed every day from Paris to Oulx in just under 5 hours, stopping at Lyon St Exupéry (for Lyon Airport) and Chambéry along the way.
 There are local trains, normally hourly, from Turin to Bardonecchia, which also stop at Oulx.
 The journey by train from London to Oulx, via Paris, only takes about 9 hours.

 Often wonderfully uncrowded, the Via Lattea (“Milky Way”) ski area extends into nearby France.
 The close proximity of the station makes for a short bus journey to a range of slopes: Cesana-Sansicario Claviere Montgenevra, Pragelato, Sauze D’Oulx, Serre Chevalier Vallee and Sestriere.

 Bardonecchia is traditionally one of Italy’s quieter skiing spots, often overshadowed by the nearby Milky Way slopes.
 But its quiet demeanor makes great place to spend a ski holiday.